Translate

 For example, "When Courtney Gore ran for school board in a deep red Texas county, she pledged to root out indoctrination.
 But once she got into office, Gore could find no evidence of indoctrination happening in the local schools" (Have You Heard).
 Gore now advocates on a platform that consists of the following concepts and leadership beliefs: Partner with Parents, Community Involvement, Take Care of Teachers and Staff, Access to Quality Programs, Plan for Growth, and Transparency" (Gore).

-To conserve American culture, there must be common ground to proceed as a unified nation.
+To conserve American culture, nay to build American culture, there must be common ground to proceed as a unified nation.
 The majority of voters and parents support their public schools.
 Americans have a long tradition of placing a high value on their neighborhood schools.
 As Noah Webster, Father of American Scholarship and Education, argued, "In our American republics, where [government] is in the hands of the people, knowlege should be universally diffused by means of public schools.
 Of such consequence is it to society, that the people who make laws, should be well informed, that I conceive no Legislature can be justified in neglecting proper establishments for this purpose" (Webster).

 Individual dedication and home-to-school partnership is a hallmark of a healthy community.
 As evidenced by empirical research, news reports, and personal anecdotes, the vast majority of parents support the schools in their neighborhoods.
 To boot, author Josh Cowen "reveals voucher programs as the faulty products of decades of work by wealthy patrons".
 We must encourage and support students, teachers, staff, parents, and guardians to get the results that benefit all of us.
 That includes being role models, reading with children, supervising media usage, having kitchen table dinner conversations, volunteering, and more.
 Ultimately, active citizenship, warm leadership, and a healthy distrust of the donor class will preserve our nation.